-The basic accounting principles applied in the preparation of these consolidated financial statements are presented below.
+The basic accounting principles applied in the preparation of these financial statements are presented below.
 The described principles were applied in the presented periods in a continuous manner.

-A) Statement of compliance and general principles of preparation
+A. Statement of compliance and general principles of preparation

-Consolidated financial statements. of the Capital Group ULMA Construccion Polska S.A., for which ULMA Construccion Polska S.A. is the parent company, cover the year ended on 31 December 2018 and contain comparative data for the year ended on 31 December 2017.
+The financial statements of ULMA Construccion Polska S.A. cover the year ended on 31 December 2018 and contain comparative data for the year ended on 31 December 2017.

-The parent company and the companies of the Capital Group of ULMA Construccion Polska S.A. were established for an indefinite period.
+Duration of ULMA Construccion Polska S.A. is indefinite.

-These consolidated financial statements have been prepared in accordance with the International Financial Reporting Standards ("IFRS") approved by the EU ("EU IFRS").
+These financial statements have been prepared in accordance with the International Financial Reporting Standards ("IFRS") approved by the EU ("EU IFRS").
 As at the date of approval of these statements for publication, considering the pending EU implementation of the IFRS, the IFRS applicable to these financial statements do not differ from the EU IFRS.